 Sir Ziauddin Hall

 Sir Ziauddin was born on 13th February 1878, in Meerut, India and received his high school education at Meerut.
-He obtained his intermediate from Allahabad University in 1893 and B.A. in mathematics (with distinction) at Aligarh in 1895, winning the Strachey Gold Medal.
+He obtained his intermediate from Allahabad Govt.
+College, Allahabad in 1893 and B.A. in Mathematics (with distinction) from MAO College Aligarh in 1895, winning the Strachey Gold Medal.
 He pledged to Sir Syed that he would dedicate his life to the MAO College and left the job of deputy collector, at the time when the salary and prestige of the two posts varied considerably.

 It was with his efforts that Medical and Engineering colleges were founded and the MAO College converted to Aligarh Muslim University where Sir Ziauddin Ahmad worked as a Lecturer, Professor, Principal, Pro-vice-chancellor, Vice-chancellor and Rector.
 Sir Ziauddin can be reckoned as next to Sir Syed Ahmad Khan in the spread of education among the Muslims.